chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 Templates also allow you to loop over fields with multiple values and apply conditional logic.
 For example, the `range` function is used to iterate over a list of items, like authors.
 For each author, the template will create a new `<meta>` tag with the `name="citation_author"` attribute until all authors have been added.
 The `with` function is similar to `if` statements in other programming languages.
 In this example, `with` checks to see if the page has defined a `doi` in the YAML front-matter.
 If so, then Hugo will create a `<meta>` tag with the `name=citation_doi` attribute.
 Hugo has an extensive list of [functions](https://gohugo.io/functions/) for [creating templates](https://gohugo.io/templates/introduction/).

-Once you've created the file and saved the site, test is by running `hugo server` in a terminal and opening `https://localhost:1313` in a web browser.
+Once you've created the file and saved the site, test it by running `hugo server` in a terminal and opening `https://localhost:1313` in a web browser.
+Because we are editing web page metadata, and not web page content, we can see the changes we are making by viewing the source of the web page in our browser.
+You can view the source of any web page by right-clicking the page in your web browser and selecting the `View page source` option.
+The Google Scholar metadata we are adding to our demo website will appear near the top of the page when you're viewing the page source.

-If you're feeling adventurous, try adding DublinCore metadata to the <head> element of the website.
-Here's the [DublinCore website](https://www.dublincore.org/) and a [simple DublinCore metadata generator for HTML](https://nsteffel.github.io/dublin_core_generator/generator_nq.html)
+{{< hint info >}}

+This concludes the introductory tutorial on static site generators with [Hugo](https://gohugo.io/). **Congrats!** The following sections are intended to provide guidance on publishing and archiving static websites in a real-world contexts.

+{{< /hint >}}

 {{< hint warning >}}